 When scientists studied master meditator and former scientist Mathieu Ricard, they validated this Buddhist wisdom through neuroscience.
 Scientists were puzzled why, when meditating on compassion, Ricard’s brain didn’t light up the same way as it did for people experiencing empathy.

 These scientists subsequently conducted a disciplined study on empathy vs. compassion, and found that for some people, meditating on compassion for just a week enhances positive, expansive, connected feelings of well-being, as well as emotional regulation.
 On the other hand, meditating with empathy alone increased negative feelings, increased feelings of personal suffering, and made it more difficult for subjects to control their emotions.

 Empathy, experiencing sympathetic feelings with others’ pain, is the first stage of compassion.
 But both the inner experience of meditators and the laboratory experiments of scientists show that empathy alone becomes the cause of difficult emotions and increased pain.

-Health care workers talk about “compassion fatigue,” where they get so overwhelmed by others’ suffering they completely burn out.
+Health care workers talk about “compassion fatigue,” where they get so overwhelmed by the suffering of others that they completely burn out.
 But they shouldn’t call this compassion fatigue, it’s really empathy fatigue.
 Merely empathizing with others’ pain fills you up with their suffering without offering a productive outlet.

-While compassion is a positive and proactive wish to take away others’ pain, empathy alone can cause you to ruminate and even reject others’ suffering as you become overwhelmed by it.
+While compassion is a positive and proactive wish to take away others’ pain, empathy alone can causeto ruminate and even reject others’ suffering as become overwhelmed by it.

 As a lover of math and physics and programming computers, one of the things I also love about Tibetan Buddhism is its precise definition of terms.
 One way Buddhists do this is, like we sometimes do in mathematics, to define a term by what it isn’t.